strangebuzz/phpquiz/README.txt

 * Add a question uuid for nav?
 * OK to use the carbon Twitter image or host it?
 * Create a timed quiz?
-* Mailing list to notify when a new quiz is out ?
+* Mailing list to notify when a new quiz is out?
 * Or create a simple RSS ?